Losant/losant-docs/README.md

-# structure-docs
+# losant-docs
-Structure documentation can be downloaded and ran locally.
-To build the structure documentation, do the following:
+Losant documentation can be downloaded and ran locally.
+To build the losant documentation, do the following:

 **Prerequisites**